CodeThreat/FlowBlot.NET/README.md

 * how well do we track “hacker sent input values” across a software?
 * how well do we perform when finding different types of security and quality bugs?

 FlowBlot is static code analysis benchmark project by CodeThreat, including sink-source challenges grouped into various technical analysis concepts, implemented as a helper to answer the first question.
+It's paramountly important for a static code analysis tool to perform its best to answer this question in order to produce quality results.

 <!-- LICENSE -->
 ## License